mara1784/timer_for_learn/README.md

 ---

 ### a) license of my code Copyright © 2025 Marek Semerák.
-All rights reserved.
+"All rights reserved.
 The use, modification, and distribution of this code are not permitted without the express written consent of the author.
 To obtain a license, please contact me.
-The author reserves the right to update or change the terms of this license at any time.
+The author reserves the right to update or change the terms of this license at any time."

 ---